Time-periodic and stable patterns of a two-competing-species Keller-Segel chemotaxis model: effect of cellular growth: Conclusions and discussions

 When $(\bar u,\bar v,\bar w)$ loses its stability at $\chi^H_{k_0}$, a Hopf bifurcation occurs and the stability is lost to a time--periodic solution.
 Our analysis of the Hopf bifurcation stability states that it depends on the turning direction of the branch around the equilibrium.
-It seems necessary to evaluate $\chi'(\chi^H_{k_0})$ for this sake which need some very hard calculations.
+It seems necessary to evaluate $\chi^{H'}_{k_0}(0)$ for this sake which need some very complicated calculations.
 The global Hopf bifurcation analysis is also a very interesting problem that worths future exploration.
-It is interesting and important to ask what happens when at a later stage the time periodic solution loses stability?
-We refer this to the Poincar\'e map for which D. H. Sattinger \cite{Sat1} is a good reference.
+It is interesting and important to ask what happens when at a later stage the time--periodic solutions lose stability?
+We refer this to the Poincar\'e map for which \cite{Sat1} is a good reference.

-We showed that (\ref{11}) without cellular growth does not have any time periodic solutions by proving the existence of a time monotone Lyapunov functional.
-The global existence of (\ref{11}) in 2D depends a prior estimate of this functional, where we have assumed the smallness of initial cell populations.
+We showed that in the absence of cellular growth, (\ref{11}) does not have any time--periodic solutions since it admits a time--monotone Lyapunov functional.
+In light of this, the global existence and boundedness of (\ref{11}) is obtained over two--dimensional domains, where we have assumed the smallness of initial cell populations.
 From the viewpoint of mathematical analysis, it is an interesting and important question to study the global existence or blow--ups of (\ref{11}) in higher dimensions when $\mu_1=\mu_2=0$.
 In particular, for the global existence on Keller--Segel chemotaxis models, we refer the reader to the very recent survey \cite{BBTW}.
-It appears that the positivity of $\chi$ and $\xi$ is required in the arguments of \cite{TW}, and in light of our stability analysis, we surmise that the solution of (\ref{11}) is always global if $\chi<0$ and $\xi<0$, since chemo--repulsion has smoothing effect like diffusions.
+It appears that both $\chi$ and $\xi$ are required positive in the arguments of \cite{TW}, and in light of our stability analysis, we surmise that the solution of (\ref{11}) is always global if $\chi<0$ and $\xi<0$, since chemo--repulsion has smoothing effect like diffusions.
 To prove this, one needs an approach totally different from that in \cite{TW}.